Your Budget - Utilities Bill Savings

 Another energy saving measure is to buy a programmable thermostat.
 Changing your thermostat down 3-6 degrees at night, and 5-8 degrees while you are out of the house can make a big difference in your bill.
 A programmable thermostat will cost you about $50.00.

 Install LED light bulbs.
-The price on LED bulbs is now quite affordable.
+The price of LED bulbs are now quite affordable.
 These bulbs require 1/4 or more of the energy of conventional bulbs.
 They also last longer, and unlike CFL light bulbs they are greener as they do not contain mercury.

 ...And remember to turn the light out when you leave the room.